mistydemeo/vox_explainer_history/article.md

 By January 28, three co-workers of the businessman were diagnosed with the virus, according to a New England Journal of Medicine case report.
 One had contact with the woman from Shanghai; the two others appear to have gotten the virus from the German businessman.
 “The fact that asymptomatic persons are potential sources of 2019-nCoV infection may warrant a reassessment of transmission dynamics of the current outbreak,” the study authors wrote.

 But they also emphasized how mild the disease appeared to be among the German patients.
-And there’s the question of how much of a risk asymptomatic spread truly poses to public health.
+And there’s the question of whether the woman was truly without symptoms and how much of a risk asymptomatic spread poses to public health.
 “Even if there have been cases of asymptomatic transmission of this infection, those will be typically rare cases, and with just about every other respiratory tract infection known to humankind, those are not the people who are driving an epidemic,” said Bogoch.

 ## 6) Does the WHO declaration that the coronavirus is a global health emergency mean this is going to become a deadly pandemic?
 The WHO’s declaration of a “public health emergency of international concern,” or PHEIC, does not mean we are facing a deadly pandemic.